Acsigen/sysadmin-playground/Containers/Docker.md

   todo-mysql-data:
 ```

-Now when you run `docker compose up -d` it will build and use the custom image.
+Now when you run `docker compose build` then `docker compose up -d` it will build and use the custom image.

 ## Tips & Tricks